skillrepos/copilot-hands-on/labs.md

 <br><br>

-9. You can review the proposed changes and just select to `Keep` them if you're good with them.
+8. You can review the proposed changes and just select to `Keep` them if you're good with them.

-10. Now, if your plan allows, select a different model than the current one (for example, switch to **Claude Sonnet** if you were on GPT-4.1, or vice versa).
+9. Now, if your plan allows, select a different model than the current one (for example, switch to **GPT-5 mini** if you were on Auto and it was **Claude Haiku**).
+Note you may need to expand the list of models under `Other models`.
 Switch back to **Ask** mode.
 Now enter this prompt:

 ```
 Write a function that takes a JSON file path and returns a sorted list of all unique keys found across all objects in the file.
 ```
 <br><br>

-11. Compare the output with what you might expect from the other model.
+10. Compare the output with what you might expect from the other model.
 You may notice differences in coding style, verbosity, and approach.
 Both should follow your custom instructions since those are applied regardless of which model is selected.
 Different models may excel at different tasks — Claude models tend to be preferred for complex multi-file reasoning, while GPT models may be faster for simple completions.

 ![Generated code with different model](./images/cpho62.png?raw=true "Generated code with different model")

 <br><br>

+11. Since the `Auto` model is likely the best one for the currently available ones, switch back to it.

 12. **Key takeaways:**
     - Custom instructions in `.github/copilot-instructions.md` apply automatically to all Chat interactions and are shared via your repo (great for teams)
     - You can also create path-specific instructions using `.instructions.md` files in subdirectories
-    - Model selection is available — experiment to find which models work best for your tasks
+    - Model selection is available but limited — experiment to find which models work best for your tasks
-    - Premium models consume "premium requests" from your monthly allocation

 <p align="center">
 **[END OF LAB]**